examdawn/NEP2020_2023_BCA/4thsem/Additional-English/solved/model-solutions.md

 ## A. Answer any FIVE questions of the following: (2 Marks x 5 = 10)
 ### Q1.
 What are strange contrasts in one human face according to Wordsworth?
+The Strange contrasts in a human face are contradictory and coexistence of emotions and states, such as "thought and no thought," "paleness and bloom," and "bustle and sluggishness."
 ### Q2.
 Name the factory the unknown citizen worked for?
 Citizen "JS/07 M 378" worked in Fudge Motors Inc. where he never got fired.
 Even the Union reported that he paid his dues.
 ### Q3.
 What is the central theme of the poem ‘Invictus’?